Questions or Concerns?

 Important Federal Aid update:

 For purposes of federal financial aid eligibility, post-baccalaureate program students are considered enrolled in "preparatory coursework to enroll in a graduate program."
-Independent students and dependent students whose parents are denied a PLUS loan are eligible to borrow a total of $12,500 (subsidized and/or unsubsidized) through the Federal Direct Loan Program.
-Dependent students whose parents can borrow a PLUS loan may borrow a total of $5,500 (subsidized and/or unsubsidized) through the Federal Direct Loan Program.
-Students can only receive a Direct Loan for a two-semester period (one year) per Federal regulations.
+Independent students and dependent students whose parents are denied a PLUS loan are eligible to borrow a total of $12,500 in Stafford Loans (up to $5,500 of which can be Subsidized) through the Federal Direct Loan Program.
+Dependent students whose parents can borrow a PLUS loan may borrow a total of $5,500 in Stafford Loans (subsidized and/or unsubsidized) through the Federal Direct Loan Program.
+Students can only receive a Direct Loan for on consecutive 12-month period per Federal regulations.
 Students must be enrolled in at least half-time status (2 courses per semester minimum).
 Unsure if you are considered an independent student or a dependent student?
 Find out here.

 Post-baccalaureate program degree seeking students are not eligible to apply for the Direct PLUS Loan (also referred to as the GraduatePLUS loan or GradPLUS loan).